noahbrenner/instrument-catalog-py/instrument_catalog/doc/api.md

 * `id` (integer): The instrument's unique ID.
 * `name` (string): The instrument's name.
 * `description` (string): The instrument's description in markdown format.
-    * It should be written purely in markdown; literal HTML will be escaped.
 * `image` (string or null): Unless `null`, a URL pointing to an image of the instrument.
     * The protocol must be `https` or `http` (`https` is preferred).
     * The URL must point to a JPEG, PNG, or GIF image.